 Since training is the other major activity of JAMS, the Training and Research Department undertakes the organization of training activities in topics related to maritime transport industry such as shipping, insurance, law, claims, etc., in addition to supportive fields management, engineering, finance, accounting, etc. An annual training plan is developed annually by the department covering above fields and is distributed locally and to Arab countries.

 The department carries out studies, researches and consultations in maritime transport issues locally, regionally and internationally in accordance with request and need of governmental bodies, or private organizations, In addition to studies related to assessment of students achievement level as well as analysis of exams success percentage and other academic studies.

 The department also receives marine masters and officers, and engineers of all ranks willing to attend specialized training courses or to get their certificates renewed and replaced by Jordanian certificates of competency.

 To enhance the practical component of maritime training, in compliance with international requirements.
 JAMS has established a navigation and communication simulation lab where a number of highly specialized training courses related to the bridge are held.
 They include:

 The new lab is the most advanced and sophisticated in the region manufactured by “TRANSAS” to comply with STCW 78 as amended, requirements.

 It is another step forward within JAMS developmental activities which aim to ensure high quality educational and training outputs.

-It is a full mission engine room simulator which along with the navigate simulator, complete the simulators systems in the academy.
+It is a full mission engine room simulator which along with the navigation simulator, complete the simulators systems in the academy.

-For the purpose of designing the simulators, a vessel was selected to include all operational systems, it was a crude oil tanker with the following specification:
+For the purpose of designing the simulators, a vessel was selected to include all operational systems; it was a crude oil tanker.

 Training department also carries out studies, researches and consultations in maritime transport issues locally, regionally and internationally in accordance with request and need of governmental bodies, or private organizations.